 “There are two types of people: people who do backup, and people who will start doing it.”

-If you are not backing up your MySQL databases, you should, and do it before you lose all your precious data.
+If you are not backing up your MySQL databases yet, you should start doing it before you lose your precious data.

-Making backups is important and necessary.
-However, if your database is large, then creating a backup will load the server, and the backup itself will consume storage space.
-In light of these considerations, many make backups once a day at night, or even worse, once a week on weekend!
-However, a failure can lead to losing data for a period of many hours.
-What if you want to make backups more often without overloading the server?
+Making backups is necessary, but doing this with large databases may involve high server load and using up storage space.
+And only creating a backup once a day or once a week could lead to losing hours of work.
+So how can you make backups more often without overloading the server?
 Incremental backups can help you with this.
 Continue reading Incremental MySQL Server Backup via Binary Log

 Below is a short tutorial on how to enable binary log in Linux.
 Continue reading How to Enable Binary Log in Linux